brianronock/spring-boot-rest/README.md

 - Ensure you have Java and Maven installed.
 - Clone the repository:
-- (Optional)Update your `application-local.properties` file in `src/main/resources/`.
-You will need it in the next branch
 - Run the following commands in your terminal:

 ```bash